cirosantilli/cpp-cheat/multifile/f_from_c/README.md

-this dir demonstrates calling fotran code from c
+# Fortran from C

+How to call Fortran code from C.

-#differences between c and fortran
+## Differences between C and Fortran

-- fortran appends `_` to the end of symbol names.
+-   Fortran appends `_` to the end of symbol names.
 See that with `readelf -s f.o`.

-    Threfore, your c code must look for `f_` functions.
+    Therefore, your c code must look for `f_` functions.

-    there are also `-fno-underscore` and `-fno-second-underscore` options to the fortran compiler.
+    There are also `-fno-underscore` and `-fno-second-underscore` options to the Fortran compiler.

-- fortran is case insensitive, and symbols are all lowercased.
+-   Fortran is case insensitive, and symbols are all lowercased.

-- fortran arrays are column-major, c is row-major.
+-   Fortran arrays are column-major, c is row-major.

-    fortran memory:
+    Fortran memory:

         a(1,1)	a(2,1)	a(1,2)	a(2,2)	a(1,3)	a(2,3)

-    c memory:
+    C memory:

         a[0][0]	a[0][1]	a[0][2]	a[1][0]	a[1][1]	a[1][2]

-- fortran strings contain length.
-TODO:
+-   Fortran strings contain length.
+TODO: how?

-- fortran `subroutines` pass by reference by default.
+-   Fortran `subroutines` pass by reference by default.

-    therefore, corresponding c code must use pointers on function declaration.
+    Therefore, corresponding C code must use pointers on function declaration.

-    fortran functions however work like c functions.
+    Fortran functions however work like C functions.

-- you must convert correspoinding types correctly to match number of bytes and definition.
+-   You must convert corresponding types correctly to match number of bytes and definition.

-    this may be hard, because those values may be compiler/machine dependant.
+    This may be hard, because those values may be compiler/machine dependant.

-    not sure there is a bulletproff way to deal with this.
+    Not sure there is a bulletproof way to deal with this.

-- you have to link to the fotran standard library if you want to call functions such as `write` or `abs`.
+-   You have to link to the Fortran standard library if you want to call functions such as `write` or `abs`.

     In my Ubuntu system, it is called `libgfortran.so.3.0.0`, so `locate fortran.so` should show you the location.

     You could also find this by asking the dependencies of a regular fortran executable as:

         readelf -d executable.elf

-#sources
+## Sources

 <http://owen.sj.ca.us/~rk/howto/FandC/FandC.call.html>